vshotarov/lamya/docs/source/custom-or-no-theme.rst

 ==================
 Building Without a Theme
 ------------------------
-A pygeon website can be generated without the need for a specific theme, as you can provide your own :ref:`cli-reference:---templates_directory` to source the jinja2 templates from.
+A lamya website can be generated without the need for a specific theme, as you can provide your own :ref:`cli-reference:---templates_directory` to source the jinja2 templates from.